ryantd42/NY-Legislative-Git/2023/S3608A-2023/bill.md

   February 1, 2023
   ___________

- Introduced  by  Sen.  WEBB  --  read twice and ordered printed, and when printed to be committed to the Committee on Women's Issues
+ Introduced  by  Sens.
+WEBB,  ADDABBO,  CLEARE, COMRIE -- read twice and ordered printed, and when printed to be committed to the Committee  on Women's  Issues  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the public health law, in  relation  to  establishing  a video  on the dangers of drowning for infants and young children to be viewed by maternity patients and guardians of newborn children
+ AN ACT to amend the public health law, in  relation  to  establishing  a video  on the dangers of drowning for infants and young children to be viewed by a parent and/or parents of newborn children

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Subdivision 6 of section 2803-j of the public health law, as amended by chapter 431 of the laws of 2004, is  amended  to  read  as
  follows:
-  6. Every  hospital and birth center shall request that each maternity patient and [father] GUARDIAN of a newborn child, if available, view (A) a video presentation, approved by the commissioner, on  the  dangers  of shaking  infants  and  young  children,  and the symptoms of shaken baby syndrome, AND (B) A VIDEO PRESENTATION, APPROVED BY THE COMMISSIONER, ON THE DANGERS OF DROWNING FOR INFANTS AND YOUNG CHILDREN.
-After  viewing such  [a video presentation] VIDEO PRESENTATIONS or upon refusal to view such [a video presentation] VIDEO PRESENTATIONS, the hospital  or  birth center  shall  request  that  such patient and/or [father] GUARDIAN OF A NEWBORN CHILD  sign a form stating that they have viewed or  refused  to view  such  video [presentation] PRESENTATIONS.
+  6. Every hospital and birth center shall request that [each maternity patient and father of] A PARENT AND/OR PARENTS,  WHICH  SHALL  MEAN  AND INCLUDE  BIOLOGICAL AND ADOPTIVE PARENTS, GUARDIANS, OR OTHER PERSONS IN PARENTAL RELATIONSHIP TO a newborn child, if available, view (A) a video presentation, approved by the commissioner, on the  dangers  of  shaking infants  and  young  children, and the symptoms of shaken baby syndrome, AND (B) A VIDEO PRESENTATION,  APPROVED  BY  THE  COMMISSIONER,  ON  THE DANGERS  OF DROWNING FOR INFANTS AND YOUNG CHILDREN.
+After viewing such [a video presentation] VIDEO PRESENTATIONS or upon refusal to view  such [a video presentation] VIDEO PRESENTATIONS, the hospital or birth center shall  request  that  such [patient and/or father] PARENT AND/OR PARENTS sign a form stating that they have viewed or refused to view such  video [presentation] PRESENTATIONS.
 All training materials and forms required to implement the provisions of this subdivision shall be provided by the commissioner.
   § 2.
 This act shall take effect on the one hundred twentieth day after it  shall have become a law.
 Effective immediately, the addition, amend- ment and/or repeal of any rule or regulation necessary for the implemen- tation of this act on its effective date are authorized to be  made  and completed on or before such effective date.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07460-03-3
+  LBD07460-04-3